-(6) Within the parameters of this Policy (including the publication requirements of the UNE Course Handbook), the Unit Coordinator has discretion in designing the type, content, number, volume, weighting and timing of assessment tasks and examinations.
+(6) Within the parameters of these Guidelines, the Unit Coordinator has discretion in designing the type, content, number, volume, weighting and timing of assessment tasks and examinations.

-(7) Assessment tasks must allow for and measure the achievement of unit learning outcomes and each assessment task must have clear assessment criteria that enable students to meet the requirements of the task, demonstrate the related learning outcomes and understand the grading or marking structure and levels of achievement for each grade or mark.
+(7) Assessment tasks must enable the achievement of unit learning outcomes and each assessment task must have clear assessment criteria that enable students to meet the requirements of the task, demonstrate the related learning outcomes and understand the grading or marking structure and levels of achievement for each grade or mark.